jaclu/tmux-menus/README.md

 Each item consists of at least two params

-- min version for this item, set to 0.0 if assumed to allways work
+- min tmux version for this item, set to 0.0 if assumed to allways work
 - Type of menu item, see below
 - Additional params depending on item type